HSun981/pulpy-joss/paper.md

 ture in HPC - LLVM ’15

 13) K. S. Ravi, S. Geethanath, AND J.T.
 Vaughan Jr., PyPulseq: A Python Package for MRI Pulse Sequence Design, JOSS (2019)

-# Acknowledgements

-We gratefully acknowledge the support this study received from NIH Grant R01 EB 016695.

-# References